 Each day the kids have something new to do and they look forward to seeing what comes next.
 It helps to keep them focused on what we are doing.
 I add a travel journal page to each packet so they can record their adventures.
 I keep those pages to scrapbook.

 Here is a FREE printable for my Travel Journal!!
-Just click on the image!
+Click on the image below and then follow the provide link!

 Do you road trip?
 Where have you been?
 I would love to hear about your travels!
 Comment below!